 - Effective for distributions made after December 31, 2019, distributions of up to $5,000 per birth or adoption can be made free of the 10% early distributions penalty during the one-year period beginning on the date on which a child of the individual is born or on which the legal adoption by the individual of an eligible adoptee is finalized.
 (An eligible adoptee is any individual, other than a child of the taxpayer’s spouse, who has not reached age 18 or is physically or mentally incapable of self-support.)
 Taxpayers must include the name, age, and taxpayer identification number of the child or adoptee on their tax return.
 The distributions may be recontributed to an individuals eligible retirement plan, subject to certain requirements.

-- Effective for distributions after December 31, 2019, the age at which distributions are required to be made from an IRA or a qualified plan is increased from age 70 1/2 to age 72.
+- Effective for plan participants who reach age 72 after December 31, 2019, the age at which distributions are required to be made from an IRA or a qualified plan is increased from age 70 1/2 to age 72.
+(The required beginning date for employees who reached age 70 1/2 during 2019 is unchanged at April 1, 2020.)
 The age at which qualified charitable distributions of up to $100,000 per year from an IRA is unchanged at 70 1/2.

 - Retroactively effective for plan years beginning after December 31, 2017, the actuarial rules for defined benefit plans of privately-owned community newspapers are relaxed.
 This is targeted relief benefiting this group.